-2.2 SOME RESTAURANT INDUSTRY NORMS
+SOME RESTAURANT INDUSTRY NORMS

 Norms, or averages, for the operating performance of restaurants can be very useful when preparing your business plan (Chapter 3) and in reviewing your own business' performance.
 The main sources of this type of information are Statistics Canada and Restaurants Canada surveys.
 (See Helpful Resources at the end of this chapter).
 Tables 3 and 4 provide some operating cost norms from Statistics Canada for food and beverage establishments in Nova Scotia.
 Table 3 provides a summary of operating expenses as a percentage of revenue, indicating that operating profit is, on average for all food service and drinking places, 5.2%.

-Table 3 Nova Scotia Food Services & Drinking Places, Operating Expenses as Percent of Revenue, 2012 All Food Service & Drinking Places Full Service Restaurants Limited Service Eating Places Total Operating Expenses (incl. wages & salaries) 94.8% 97% 92.9% Wages & Salaries 31.7% 32.4% 29.2% Operating Profit 5.2% 3.0% 7.1%
+Nova Scotia Food Services & Drinking Places, Operating Expenses as Percent of Revenue, 2015

+All Food Service & Drinking Places Full Service Restaurants Limited Service Eating Places Total Operating Expenses (incl. wages & salaries s) 94.8% 95% 95% Wages & Salaries 30% 30.8% 27.5% Operating Profit 5.2% 4.9% 4.9%

-Source: Statistics Canada; CANSIM Table 355-0007, Food services and drinking places, operating expenses
+Source: Statistics Canada; CANSIM Table 355-0008, Food services and drinking places, industry expenditures